2022 PRC Book Market Exhibitors

-October 22, 2022, 1 – 5pmLesley University, Lunder Arts Center, lower level1801 Massachusetts Avenue, Cambridge, MA A few exhibitor spots are available!
-Click HERE for… Read More »2022 PRC Book Market Exhibitors
+October 22, 2022, 1 – 5pmLesley University, Lunder Arts Center, lower level1801 Massachusetts Avenue, Cambridge, MA The PRC Book Market brings photography into your hands.… Read More »2022 PRC Book Market Exhibitors

 Since 2009 NEPR has been co-produced by the Griffin Museum of Photography and the PRC with the mission of bringing reviewers and photographers together from New England and… Read More »2022 NEPR Student Scholarship Awardees